pflanze/xmlhub-indexer/README.md

-You can download pre-built binaries from [xmlhub-indexer-binaries](https://cevo-git.ethz.ch/cevo-resources/xmlhub-indexer-binaries), currently for macOS on ARM only as it's currently built on the machine of the person making a release from (I may change this).
+You can download pre-built binaries from [xmlhub-indexer-binaries](https://cevo-git.ethz.ch/cevo-resources/xmlhub-indexer-binaries), currently for macOS on ARM only as it's currently built on the machine of the person making a release (I could change this).

 ### From source